Holi0317/misc-scripts/README.md

 Use monitor output of `xclip -o` command.
 When the output of clipboard changed, write to given file from command line.

+## split.py
+use ffmpeg to split a given video into multiple segments.

+See the module docstring for usage.

 ## ffmpeg.md
 I am terrible at ffmpeg.
 This is a notes / snippet for me to convert media files.